Have you ever been to a good restaurant, ordered a nice thick steak, only to have it come to

 people talk about.

-touch that truly heightens the experience, but the barbeque meat is on center stage, and all
+that truly heightens the experience, but the barbeque meat is on center stage, and all the

 |

-(this is always a hit with my boyz!)
+campfire (this is always a hit with my boyz!).
+Here are three basic categories of equipment

-Then we will focus some more in depth attention on smoking, my preferred way of
+you can use.
+I focus more in depth attention on smoking, my preferred way of barbecuing.

 The Software